LSH137/2020_CosmicrayRnE/readme.txt

     5.5 autorun_myLaptop : autorun Geant4 simulation which made by Advenced_G4Make or Advenced_LowEnergy_G4Make.
     5.6 OldVersionProess: Source code which used previous cosmic ray research.

+6. Geant4_sample
+  sample project. other Geant4 projects are all same except energy and type of particle(mu, e, proton)